realize-engineering/pipebird/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea, destination, or data source for this project
-title: ""
+title: ''
-labels: "enhancement"
+labels: enhancement
-assignees: ""
+assignees: ''

 ---

 **Is your feature request related to a problem?
 Please describe.**